karthickr7/Projects/README.md

 # Stock Price Chart
-  The scope of this project is to create a simple Streamlit application to obtain Price and Volume chart from Yahoo finance.
+  The scope of this project is to create a simple Streamlit application to obtain Price and Volume chart of a stock from Yahoo finance.